Definition and Symptoms

 Given the range of symptoms, and the matching range of possible orthotic treatments, it is essential that your clinician has the experience and clinical expertise to prescribe the correct treatment, and to fine tune any orthotic fitted, so as to provide correction and protection to your child's bones, joints and muscles.

-Therefore, we give plenty of time for the initial consultation and casting appointments.
-We also have a video vector Gait Lab facility.
+In the OSKAR clinic we dedicate even more time to the initial consultation and utilise our video vector Gait Lab facility.
 This gives us highly accurate information about the forces that are exerted on a body during the gait cycle.
 It allows us to prescribe and fit more accurate and objectively-measured orthotics.
-Please have a good look at what is involved in this assessment.

 We also have strong links with specialist neuro clinicians: Farshideh Bondarenko at Birkdale, Helen Miles at Milestones, and paediatric physiotherapist Kiki von Eisenhart Goodwin at Kiki's Clinic.
 We also work with case managers, such as NeuroHealth.